mrshll1001/ocds-sample-frameworks-data/README.md

 }
 ```

-Glasgow City is the one establishing the framework, so they have an entry in the `parties` array:
+Glasgow City is the one establishing the framework, so they have an entry in the `parties` array.
+They have the roles of `buyer` and `procuringEntity` as they are the ones procuring and calling-off from the framework agreemen:
 > **Parties Array**
 > The release has the following entries in the `parties` array at this time
 ```json